5 minute read

 Certain aspects of every email program are about to change.
 While the open rate itself has always been a flawed metric, it’s weaved into practically every aspect of email marketing, for better or worse.
 The fundamentals of email marketing are still the same with or without open rates.
 We don’t expect Apple to backtrack on any aspect of Mail Privacy Protection, so you should probably start getting ahead of it.

 In our experience, emails opened with Mail app on Apple devices in most email programs is at least 30%-40%, and in many cases much much higher.
 But how many emails are delivered to those clients?
 They will all show as opened in the future.
-So we’ve put together a list of considerations you can use to start evaluating, rethinking, and re-engineering to be ready when the new OS launches in the fall:
+So we’ve put together a list of considerations you can use to start evaluating, rethinking, and re-engineering to be ready when the new OS launches on September 20, 2021: